 2 tbsp fresh chives, finely chopped

 3. Now make the aioli.
 Place the egg yolk in a large bowl and add the mustard.
 Whisk together whilst gradually adding the olive oil, a little at a time.
 You should end up with a mixture that has the consistency of mayonnaise.
-Whisk in the lemon juice.
+Whisk in the sea salt and lemon juice.
 Add the chopped chives and stir into the aioli.
 Set to one side.

 4. Pour some oil into a frying pan and place over a medium heat.
 Once the oil is hot, carefully add the fritters.
 Cook for 3-4 minutes per side, or until golden brown.
 Drain briefly on kitchen paper before serving.

 5. Serve with a generous helping of the aioli.
 Serve as it is in a burger bun or with a green salad and sweet potato fries.